 You have no items in your shopping cart.

 A quick search on TIA revealed that malus domestica is included in formulations even when it is not claimed to be the star of the product.
-However, in Lather’s Swiss Apple Wrinkle Remedy ($62 in the shop), malus domestica is indeed the star ingredient.
+However, in Lather’s Swiss Apple Wrinkle Remedy ($62), malus domestica is indeed the star ingredient.
 According to Lather, a study performed by Mibelle Biochemistry, makers of PhytoCellTec Malus Domestica, a 2% topical application of the apple extract reduced wrinkle depth by 15% in 100% of the subjects after four weeks of daily use.
 By stimulating aging human stem cells, the extract increased the longevity of skin cells and decreased the signs of aging.
 Lather’s serum is formulated with 5% of the apple extract, versus the study’s 2%.

 Moreover, an article published in the International Journal for Applied Science demonstrated increased viability of cells cultured with the apple extract when exposed to UV radiation.
 Hence, not only do apple stem cells preserve skin vitality, they also purport to protect from sun damage!
 Interestingly, according to Cosmetics Design Europe, Mibelle Biochemistry conducted both in vitro and in vivo tests of the ingredient, which are cultured in a laboratory as the trees that yield the fruit are so rare.
 As a fascinating aside, another application of malus domestica is its apparent ability to delay the aging of hair follicles.